revgrid/revgrid/etc/revgrid.api.md

     addEventListener(eventName: string, listener: CanvasManager.EventListener): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration addSettings(settings: Partial<GridSettings>): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration addState(state: Record<string, unknown>, fromDefault?: boolean): void;
     // (undocumented)
     get allColumns(): readonly Column[];
     // (undocumented)